29 Cool Alternative Web Browsers You Didn’t Know | 2023 Edition

 Platform: Windows, Linux

-Pale Moon is a slightly modified version of Firefox with some changes like it includes WebRTC, PDF viewer, 64-bit computing support, hardware acceleration, and few customizable options like status bar & scrolling.
-It supports Windows parental controls, numerous Firefox extensions, and themes.
+Pale Moon is a tweaked version of Firefox, but it comes with a few extras like WebRTC, a PDF viewer, support for 64-bit computing, hardware acceleration, and some customization options such as the status bar and scrolling.
+It also supports Windows parental controls and can use many Firefox extensions and themes.

 Pros